US Navy rescues drug smugglers from burning ship off Oman

 Sailors believe that represented only half of all the drugs on board the dhow, with the rest burning up or sinking with the vessel, said Cmdr.
 Timothy Hawkins, a spokesperson for the U.S. Navy’s Mideast-based 5th Fleet.

 The five Iranians rescued from the dhow received medical treatment and have been handed over to authorities in Oman, the Navy said.
-Iran did not immediately acknowledge the incident Thursday.
+One additional Iranian on board the dhow remains missing.

 The Navy and allied forces in the region conduct anti-narcotic patrols throughout Mideast waterways.
 Smugglers often use dhows to transport heroin from Afghanistan and other drugs quietly through the region.